Lawyering Skills Program

 The Lawyering Skills Program teaches students many practical skills, including legal reasoning, legal research, oral advocacy, drafting, and counseling.
 Further, all courses in the Lawyering Skills curriculum are taught in small sections so that faculty can work with students individually.
 Individual student conferences are an integral part of each Lawyering Skills course.

-The second semester course, Lawyering Skills II (JD 056, 3 Credits), focuses on persuasive writing and also continues to develop research skills.
+The second semester course, Lawyering Skills II: Advocacy (JD 056, 3 Credits), focuses on persuasive writing and also continues to develop research skills.
 During this course, students learn advanced forms of research including legislative histories, looseleaf services, court rules, administrative rules and regulations, and advanced online legal research.
 The writing assignments include both trial and appellate briefs.
 Students present oral arguments on at least two of these assignments.
 As in Lawyering Skills I, students meet with their professors individually after each paper is graded.

 In their final Lawyering Skills course, Lawyering Skills IV: Drafting, students may choose either a general or a specialized drafting course.
 The assignments are rigorous and comparable to the types of projects lawyers will encounter in practice.
 The general drafting course focuses on advising clients and creating wills, contracts, and other documents that the general practitioner works with on a daily basis.
 The specialized drafting courses include civil litigation, real estate transactions, intellectual property, information technology, international business law, family law, business planning, and others.